 Communications Hub – BEAT works to keep you informed about environmental issues affecting western Massachusetts.

 Website – We maintain this website to help keep you informed about what is happening right now that may affect the environment of Berkshire County and what action you can take to protect the environment.

 Newsletters – BEAT publishes a weekly e-newsletter that you can subscribe to for free.
 Or you may check out our News, Calendar, Public Notices, and Environment Monitor pages.
 (The Environmental Monitor lists projects with large potential environmental impacts.)

-Monthly gathering – BEAT co-hosts both Pittsfield Green Drinks and North Adams Green Drinks.
+Monthly gathering – BEAT hosts Pittsfield Green Drinks.
 Green Drinks is a monthly gathering of environmentally minded individuals.
-We meet every second Wednesday of the month in North Adams, and every third Tuesday of the Month in Pittsfield.
+We meet every third Tuesday of the Month in Pittsfield.
 Everyone is welcome – please join us!

 Forums and Workshops – BEAT organizes forums and workshops to help people learn about the environment and what they can do to protect it.
-In 2010, BEAT organized: workshops on certifying vernal pools, trainings to monitor segments of roads for turtles crossing, trainings to survey stream crossings for their ability to pass wildlife, and served on the organizing committees for the Northeast Wildlife Trackers Conference and 4th Biennial Northeastern Transportation and Wildlife Conference - among organizing many other smaller walks, talks, and information sessions.
+BEAT has organized: workshops on certifying vernal pools, trainings to monitor segments of roads for turtles crossing, trainings to survey stream crossings for their ability to pass wildlife, and served on the organizing committees for the Northeast Wildlife Trackers Conference – among organizing many other smaller walks, talks, and information sessions.

 We work with groups and individuals to accomplish our goals.

 Volunteers – Be a part of the Team! – We work with individuals to:

 - create a grassroots uprising against new fracked gas pipelines being built in our state,